Grid Trading Bot: What Is it?

-1. Bot places First Order (buy order) as a limit order.
+1. Bot places the First Order (buy order) as a limit order.

-4. The bot does not have deals as you are used to with current bots you use, it runs non-stop.
-If you stop the bot, all active orders on exchange will be cancelled, the bot position (the number of extra orders executed, the amount of coins bought) is saved.
-When you turn it on again, all the previously canceled orders will be placed again.
+4. The bot does not have deals as you are used to with the current bots you use, it runs non-stop.
+If you stop the bot, all active orders on the exchange will be cancelled, and the bot position (the number of extra orders executed, the number of coins bought) will be saved.
+When you turn it on again, all the previously cancelled orders will be placed again.

 Grid bot's analytics

 On the right part of the page you may see the main trade parameters that will help you track the bot’s performance.

 Total traded volume is a sum of all buy orders in quote currency traded by the bot.
 Trades show t the number of buy and sell orders executed on the exchange (it is like trade history that you see on exchange).
 Please, be advised that the bot counts partially filled orders separately (each part is a trade).
 Let’s say you have an order volume of 50 USDT and the bot executed the first order partially for 30 USDT and then bought 20 USDT.

 In the Trades section it will be displayed as 2 buy trades although both trades were executed to match a single 50 USDT order at a certain price level.

 Bot progress table shows Unsold volume, Unrealised profit/loss and Current rate as well as the chart that shows where the latest Buy and Sell orders are placed.

 - Unsold volume is the total value of your position in base currency.
 It equals the sum of the First order and Extra Orders you’re currently holding for which Sell orders haven’t been executed.

 - Realised profit - is the profit you received after sell orders were executed for the whole cycle.